awsdocs/aws-dms-user-guide/doc_source/CHAP_Tasks.CustomizingTasks.TableMapping.Console.md

 1. Enter the task information, including **Task name**, **Replication instance**, **Source endpoint**, **Target endpoint**, and **Migration type**\.
 Choose **Guided** from the **Table mappings** section\.
 ![\[Schema and table selection\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-Tasks-selecttransfrm0.png)

 1. In the **Table mapping** section, choose the schema name and table name\.
-You can use "%" as a wildcard value when specifying the table name\.
+You can use "%" as a wildcard value when specifying the schema name or the table name\.
+For information about other wildcards you can use, see [Wildcards](CHAP_Tasks.CustomizingTasks.TableMapping.SelectionTransformation.Wildcards.md)\.
 Specify the action to be taken, to include or exclude data defined by the filter\.
 ![\[Schema and table selection\]](http://docs.aws.amazon.com/dms/latest/userguide/images/datarep-Tasks-selecttransfrm.png)

 1. Specify filter information using the **Add column filter** and the **Add condition **links\.